Professor Ludovic Vallier, FMedSci

 His laboratory studies the basic mechanisms controlling differentiation of pluripotent cells into endoderm progenitors from which the pancreas, lung, gut and liver originate.
 The overall objective of is to define the genetic and epigenetic mechanisms controlling the specification of the endoderm germ layer and also its subsequent differentiation into pancreatic and hepatic progenitors.
 For that, he uses hESCs and hIPSCs as in vitro model of development.
 His group has developed a strong expertise in the production of these different cell types using hPSCs.
 In parallele, he is acquired the expertise to perform functional studies involving gain and loss of function using genetic modification of hPSCs.

-His group at the Sanger Institute uses this basic knowledge and the resulting model systems to perform functional studies on genes involved in early development of the pancreas and liver.
+His group uses this basic knowledge and the resulting model systems to perform functional studies on genes involved in early development of the pancreas and liver.
 These functional studies are performed on a large cohort of hIPSC lines and combined with genome-wide analyses such as RNA-sequencing and ChIP-Sequencing.
 This approach enables us to uncover the transcriptional networks and the genetic mechanisms controlling early pancreatic development.